 Can I use emergency contraception as my regular form of birth control?

 Emergency contraception is not meant to be a regular method of birth control.
 It’s meant to be a one-time emergency treatment.
 Emergency contraception can be used when a condom breaks, when a diaphragm or cervical cap gets moved, if a woman is raped, or any time when there is unprotected sex.
 You should not use emergency contraception as your only protection against pregnancy, because this method doesn’t work as well as other types of birth control.
-Also, emergency contraception does not protect against STIs.
+Also, emergency contraception does not protect against sexually transmitted infections.

 When can I expect my next menstrual period after I have taken emergency contraception?

 Your period should start within 2-4 weeks after taking EC.
 Your next period may start a little early or a few days later than usual.
 You may also have spotting, however; this is neither common nor serious.
 If your next period is late, contact your health care provider and get a pregnancy test.